-To operate the washdown, open the seacock located in the aft bilge using the remote seacock arm labeled washdown.
+To operate the washdown, open the seacock labeled Washdown located in the forward bilge.
 Depress the washdown switch on the accessory switch panel.
 This system will now be pressurized at the washdown faucet outlet.
 This faucet may be used alone or with a hose.
 A hose with a spray nozzle attached may be used intermittently without turning the switch off in the same fashion as a home yard hose with a nozzle.
 The washdown pump has an internal pressurization switch that will maintain water pressure as needed until the switch is turned off at the switch panel.
-The pump is mounted to the transom in the aft port storage compartment.
+The pump is mounted on the port side of the aft berth.
 See "Livewell/Washdown System" on page 8-29 for a system diagram.